 A restaurant near where I work serves a burger that their menu describes as “Harris Ranch 100% Grass Fed Organic Prime Chuck”.
 The problem is Harris Ranch doesn’t have any grass fed line of beef.
 If you drive up the I-5 in California, you can smell their feedlot miles before you pass it.
 Harris Ranch even tries to defend feeding cows grains.

 This may be an extreme case, but it shows what restaurants are capable of.
-A more common farm that I see listed as grass fed is Niman Ranch.
-Niman Ranch themselves also make it known that their cows are given grains.
-Mind you their practices are more sustainable than Harris Ranch as Niman’s cattle are raised on pastures, but then finished on grains.
-Niman also never gives hormones or antibiotics to their cows.
-American Meat director Graham Meriwhether had said to me during an interview that he believes the restaurant owners might not know that Niman Ranch isn’t completely grass fed.
+A more common example which I see is listing meat that’s grass fed until the very end where it’s grain finished as simply grass fed.
+Mind you these farms often have practices which are more sustainable than Harris Ranch as these farms often also never gives hormones or antibiotics to their cows.
+American Meat director Graham Meriwhether had said to me during an interview that he believes the restaurant owners might not know that these farms aren’t 100% grass fed.

 While calling grain finished meat grass fed could be an honest mistake, it still makes me wonder what kind of other consumer deceit is going on.
 Unlike chickens and pigs, all beef starts out with the cows being raised on pasture, even if it’s just six weeks.
 So technically, any restaurant could call their meat grass fed.
 To be more truthful, some farmers use the label grass fed and grain finished.